dangkhoipham/DancingQueen/README.md

 ![Admin](./.github/workflows/2.png)

-##### Choose the operating system, runtime and image.Make sure to check the tick box “Enable this flag if you want to build Docker Image…”
+##### Choose the operating system, runtime and image.Make sure to check the tick box “Enable this flag if you want to build Docker Image … ”

 ![Admin](./.github/workflows/3.png)